proyecto26/awesome-jsgames/README.md

 ### Puzzle
 - [Play Back](https://js13kgames.com/entries/play-back) - Oh no, you've been kicked out of the castle!
 Solve puzzles and make your way back to your rightful home.
-- [Back Attacker](https://js13kgames.com/entries/back-attacker) - Invaders have entered in the Ninja’s Forest.
+- [Back Attacker](https://js13kgames.com/entries/back-attacker) - Invaders have entered in the Ninja's Forest.
 Be careful!, They have weapons.
 Attack behind the back.
 - [xx142-b2.exe](https://js13kgames.com/entries/xx142-b2exe) - This is the year 2413, humanity is enslaved by an alien race for more than two centuries already.
 - [1024 Moves](https://js13kgames.com/entries/1024-moves) - This puzzle can be solved in 1024 movements.
 - [Re-Wire](https://js13kgames.com/entries/re-wire) - Bring the system back online by rewiring the power nodes.